Let me ask you a question:

 Case Study #2: T-Shirt E-commerce Store

-Our t-shirt e-commerce client was already established in the industry but was losing organic traffic and rankings for over a year before we got started.
+Our t-shirt e-commerce client was already established in the e-commerce industry but was losing organic traffic and rankings for over a year before we got started.

 Their main problem was the site had a low-quality link profile due to bad work done years before the main algorithm changes.